Shortness of Breath

 How To Know If It’s Lung-Related

 If you experience chronic labored breathing, you should seek medical attention.
-There are many tests that doctors order to diagnose the source of breathing issues.
+Knowing some basic breathing excercises could be helpful in the meantime.
+Doctors order many tests to diagnose the source of breathing issues.
 Lab tests, imaging studies, and grading dyspnea can all assist doctors in diagnosing patients.

 There are several degrees of dyspnea based on the mMRC Dyspnea Scale.
 The system grades shortness of breath on the criteria: